gradam/lol_api/README.md

 # Rate limit:
-Wrapper automatically watch to no exceed requests rate limit.
+Wrapper automatically watch to no exceed requests rate limit per region.
 Default value is 10 per 10 seconds and 500 per 10 minutes.
 This is default [limit](https://developer.riotgames.com/docs/api-keys) for non production keys.
 Id order to use production limit ( 3000 per 10 seconds and 180000 per 10 minutes ) pass `production=True` to Client:
 ```python